- Presentation by City Manager at the August 15, 2022, Council meeting

 Q#13 suggests that a conservative estimate of next year’s property value increase is 3%.

 Back to the new dog pound, another question concerns the number of pit bulls collected in the past year (23, only 4 returned to owners) and the problems of finding homes for unclaimed animals (Q#16).
 Is Bellaire prepared to run some sort of animal rescue shelter for unclaimed animals when no alternative housing is available?
-What are the estimated annual costs?
+What are the estimated annual costs for operations, staff, etc.

 Also on the CIP list are new Public Works facilities for $547,000.
 Public Works has been housed in a temporary building on Edith St since the demolition of the office facilities after repeated flooding.